The Mortgage Interest Deduction 2020: A Guide To Limits And What Qualifies

 Standard Deduction Or Itemized Deduction?

 If you choose the standard deduction, you will not need to complete more forms and provide proof for all of your deductions.
-It’s more of the “no questions asked” deduction, with a flat-dollar amount that is the same for most people.
-For the 2019 tax year, the standard deduction is:
+It’s more of the “no questions asked” deduction, with a flat dollar amount that’s the same for most people.
+For the 2020 tax year, the standard deduction is:

 If you choose an itemized deduction, you can pick and choose from various deductions.
 These include mortgage interest, student loan interest, charitable contributions, medical expenses and more.
 To itemize your deductions, you’ll need to fill out additional forms to list each one and provide records, receipts and other documents that validate them.

-Don’t forget: If you are paying someone to prepare your taxes for you, it may cost more to have them itemize your taxes since this requires more work.
+Don’t forget: If you’re paying someone to prepare your taxes for you, it may cost more to have them itemize your taxes since this requires more work.
 Make sure you factor in the extra cost when deciding which method saves you the most money.

 One of the most important things to know about taking either the itemized or standard deduction is that you cannot take both.
 You must choose one or the other.